Paul Bradley (fighter): The Ultimate Fighter

 Bradley was a contestant in The Ultimate Fighter: Team Rampage vs. Team Forrest.
 He defeated Reggie Orr during the entry via unanimous decision.

-He was picked to be a member of Team Rampage, but had to leave the house due to a skin condition, which could possibly be transmitted to the other fighters.
+He was picked to be a member of Team Rampage, but had to leave the house due to a neck rash caused by herpes gladiatorum, which could possibly be transmitted to the other fighters.

 Strikeforce

-Bradley made his debut against Levi Avera on September 25, 2009 at Strikeforce Challengers: Kennedy vs. Cummings.
+Bradley made his debut against Levi Avera on September 25, 2009, at Strikeforce Challengers: Kennedy vs. Cummings.
 He won via unanimous decision.

-Bradley faced Luke Rockhold on February 26, 2010 at Strikeforce Challengers: Kaufman vs. Hashi.
+Bradley faced Luke Rockhold on February 26, 2010, at Strikeforce Challengers: Kaufman vs. Hashi.
 He lost via TKO in the first round.

 Ultimate Fighting Championship

-Bradley made his debut on short notice against Rafael Natal on August 6, 2011 at UFC 133.
+Bradley made his debut on short notice against Rafael Natal on August 6, 2011, at UFC 133.
 He lost via unanimous decision.

-Bradley had a rematch against Mike Pierce on November 12, 2011 at UFC on Fox: Velasquez vs. dos Santos.
+Bradley had a rematch against Mike Pierce on November 12, 2011, at UFC on Fox: Velasquez vs. dos Santos.
 He lost via split decision and was subsequently released from the promotion.

 Bellator MMA

-Bradley made his promotional debut against Karl Amoussou on October 18, 2013 at Bellator 104.
+Bradley made his promotional debut against Karl Amoussou on October 18, 2013, at Bellator 104.
 He won the fight via unanimous decision.

 In March 2014, he entered into the Bellator Season 10 Welterweight Tournament.
-He faced Nathan Coy in the opening round on March 14, 2014 at Bellator 112 and lost the fight via unanimous decision.
+He faced Nathan Coy in the opening round on March 14, 2014, at Bellator 112 and lost the fight via unanimous decision.

 Bradley faced Josh Neer in the main event at Bellator 129 on October 17, 2014.
 He won the fight by unanimous decision.

 Bradley faced Chris Honeycutt at Bellator 140 on July 17, 2015.
 The fight ended midway through the second round after an accidental clash of heads between the two fighters, resulting in a cut on Bradley that the doctor deemed too bad to allow the fighter to continue.
 The official result was a No Contest.
-A rematch with Honeycutt was held on January 29, 2016 at Bellator 148.
+A rematch with Honeycutt was held on January 29, 2016, at Bellator 148.
 Despite again being the betting underdog, Bradley won the bout via TKO early in the first round.